Boko Haram Fast Facts

 September 3, 2015 - An estimated 30 people are dead and 145 injured after Boko Haram militants attack a crowded market in Kerawa, Cameroon and an infirmary near a Cameroonian military camp, according to Cameroonian military spokesman Col. Didier Badjeck.

-September 23, 2015 - 241 women and children are rescued and 43 Boko Haram militants are arrested after the Nigerian military raids camps run by the terrorist group in two villages.
+September 23, 2015 - Two hundred forty-one women and children are rescued and 43 Boko Haram militants are arrested after the Nigerian military raids camps run by the terrorist group in two villages.

 February 2016 - Militants from Boko Haram attack two villages in northeast Nigeria, killing at least 30 people.
 In another attack, two female suicide bombers kill 58 people at a Nigerian refugee camp for villagers fleeing terrorism.
 A suspect in the attack on the camp tells officers that she and the two suicide bombers were dispatched by Boko Haram.